 We Americans love our cars.
 Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
 As a result, most households in America have one, two, or three cars.
 But NeighborhoodScout's exclusive analysis shows that the Washington Southwest neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 47.7% of the households here have four, five, or more cars.
 That is more cars per household than in 99.5% of the neighborhoods in the nation.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Washington Southwest neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Washington Southwest neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 71.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Washington Southwest neighborhood has more Danish and Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 21.9% of this neighborhood's residents have Danish ancestry and 5.7% have Swiss ancestry.